snakers4/open_stt/README.md

 This alignment was performed using Yuri's alignment tool.
 [Contact him](mailto:open_stt@googlegroups.com) if you need alignment for your own dataset.

+# **_update 2019-05-07_ Help needed!**

+**If you want to support the project, you can:**
+- Help us with hosting (create a mirror) / provide a reliable node for torrent;
+- Help us with writing some [helper](https://github.com/snakers4/open_stt/issues/2) functions;
+- [Donate](https://buymeacoff.ee/8oneCIN) (each coffee pays for several full downloads) / use our DO referral [link](https://sohabr.net/habr/post/357748/) to help;

+We are converting the dataset to MP3 now.
+Please contact us using the below contacts, if you would like to help.

 # **Downloads**